DILCISBoard/E-ARK-DIP/specification/03-metadata/EAD.md

 #### ​3.1.2.3​ EAD
 Descriptive metadata are used to describe the intellectual contents of archival holdings, and they support finding and understanding individual information packages.
-The E-ARK DIP allows for the inclusion of any kind of descriptive metadata in the E-ARK IP[^54].
+The E-ARK DIP allows for the inclusion of any kind of descriptive metadata.
 These go into the 'descriptive/' folder as seen in the example below, Figure 3 (cf. EAD.xml).

-[^54]: For E-ARK pilots, most of the Access Software used the EAD3 standard.
-They can however be tweaked to use other descriptive metadata.
+E-ARK has chosen EAD3 as the descriptive metadata standard.

 **Figure 3 - E-ARK IP descriptive metadata**
 ![](media/EAD_figure3.png)